 Polyester cotton jersey is a cotton blend that offers many cute prints and colors.
 It is softer than cotton knit and is also more stay dry.
 It is a nice fabric for the warmer months since it is lighter than minky but is more substantial than plain cotton knit.

 The downside of polyester cotton jersey is that it does pill more than the other fabrics that I have.
 It isn’t enough to matter much to me, but it is something to be aware of if it may bother you.
 It is also more prone to staining than minky but not as much as cotton knit.
 However, with a good wash routine your cloth pads should have minimal to no staining.

 I believe this line of pads came about by accident.
-If memory serves, Sue from Pink Lemonade Shop was going to swirl dye the pattern you see below on OBV fabric and grabbed the bamboo fleece instead.
+If memory serves, the swirl dye the pattern you see below was supposed to be made on OBV fabric and grabbed the bamboo fleece instead.
 Bamboo fleece is what is used as the inner core of Pink Lemonade Shop pads.
 Typically made of 70% bamboo viscose and 30% organic cotton, this is another great option for those who are looking for a natural fiber option.